 Peer Assisted Study Session

-Sessions usually run from week 3 to 12 of every semester with groups of 12-30 students in specific units.
+Sessions usually run over 10 sessions from week 3 to 12 of every semester with groups of 12-30 students in specific units.
 Attendance is voluntary but highly recommended to all students studying the targeted units.
 The units offered for the PASS program will be announced by the respective schools in week 2.

-See PASS sessions offered this semester.
+See PASS Sessions offered this semester.

 The Monash PASS program is accredited by the Australasian National PASS Centre.

 The program adheres to the PASS Guidelines for Best Practice

 You can reach us at the office of Student Advisory and Support anytime from 9am – 6pm located at Student Hub or email us at email@example.com